Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Results Discussion

+In addition to the environment, it is shown that stellar mass is another important factor in star formation activity of galaxies \citep{peng2010,Sobral2014,Shivaei2015,Tomczak2019,lemaux2019}.
+For instance, \citep{darvish2016} find that at a given overdensity, the median SFR for star-forming galaxies is higher for more massive systems out to $z \sim 3$ and \citep{chartab2020} report that the SFR of Massive galaxies ($M\gtrsim10^{11} M_{\odot}$) is inversely correlated at all redshifts and SFR of galaxies with lower stellar mass is almost independent of the environment at $1.2\lesssim z\lesssim 3.5$.
+Among studies that observe reversal of SFR-density trends, \citep{lemaux_vimos_2022} suggest that high mass galaxies in the denser environments are responsible for this reversal at higher redshifts.
+We defer a comprehensive analysis of the SFR, stellar Mass, and overdensity relation to our subsequent study (in preparation).
+However, the correlation between sSFR and overdensity suggests the direct impact of environmental density on the star formation activity of galaxies.

-The reversal of SFR-density trends has been reported in several studies. \citep{elbaz2007} observe the reversal of the SFR-density relation at $z\sim 1$.
-Utilizing a set of spectroscopic observations \citep{lemaux_vimos_2022} report a positive correlation between the average SFR and galaxy overdensity in the early universe ($2<z<5$).
-These relations between SFR-density are partly due to the correlation between SFR and stellar mass.
-However, the anti-correlation between sSFR and density implies that environmental density directly influences the star formation activity of galaxies.
-This might be due to the greater availability of gas content in high-density environments, potentially leading to increased star formation rates at the initial stages of galaxy evolution ($z>2$) for galaxies in these rich environments.
+Despite the ongoing debate around the reversal of the star formation-density trends at higher redshifts, this observation can be attributed to factors such as greater availability of gas supply, tidal interactions, and in general higher star-formation efficiency in high-density environments \citep{wang2018,lemaux_vimos_2022}, potentially leading to enhanced star formation rates at the initial stages of galaxy evolution ($z>2$) for galaxies in rich environments.